stomp/stomp-spec/src/stomp-specification-1.1.md

 An `id` header MUST be included in the frame to uniquely identify the subscription within the STOMP connection session.
-Since a single connection can have multiple open subscriptions with a broker, the `id` header allows the client and broker to relate subsequent `ACK`, `NACK` or `UNSUBSCRIBE` frames to the original subscription.
+Since a single connection can have multiple open subscriptions with a server, the `id` header allows the client and server to relate subsequent `ACK`, `NACK` or `UNSUBSCRIBE` frames to the original subscription.